maxmind/mmdb-from-go-blogpost/README.md

 		"AcmeCorp.DeptName": mmdbtype.String("SRE"),
 	}
 ```

-Now that we've got our data, we insert it into the MMDB tree using the [`inserter.TopLevelMergeWith`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/inserter?tab=doc#TopLevelMergeWith) strategy, leaving us with an MMDB tree with the AcmeCorp SRE IPs in the 56.0.0.0/16 range, whose maps contain the new environment and department name keys in addition to whatever GeoLite2 Country data they returned previously.
-(Note that we carefully picked non-clashing, top-level keys; no key in the GeoLite2 Country data starts with `AcmeCorp.`)

-What happens if there is an IP for which no record exists?
-With the `inserter.TopLevelMergeWith` strategy, this IP will also happily take our new top-level keys as well.
+Next, we're introduced to the [`mmdbtype.DataType`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#DataType) [interface](https://gobyexample.com/interfaces): Every piece of data that is attached to an IP or IP range in an MMDB file conforms to this interface.

+While the MaxMind DB spec does not require it, all of the MMDB files built by MaxMind have either a map as a record or no record attached to each IP range; i.e. if a record exists for an IP range, its outermost value is a map, which for our purposes is a [`mmdbtype.Map`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#Map), which satisfies the `mmdbtype.DataType` interface.

+\[An aside: If you look at the output of running the `mmdbinspect -db GeoLite2-Country.mmdb 56.0.0.1` command in your terminal, examining the `$.[0].Records[0].Record` [JSONPath](https://goessner.net/articles/JsonPath/) (i.e. the sole record, stripped of its wrappers), then you'll see that it is a JSON Object, which as expected corresponds to the `mmdbtype.Map` type.\]

+We're going to take advantage of this, adding the two previously mentioned key/value pairs previously to all the existing maps for those IP ranges, where they exist, or creating a map with just those key/value pairs, where one didn't exist.
+The keys are `AcmeCorp.Environments` (whose value will be an [`mmdbtype.Slice`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#Slice), a [slice](https://gobyexample.com/slices) of [`mmdbtype.String`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#String)s containing the allowed environment strings for an IP range), and `AcmeCorp.DeptName` (whose value will be an [`mmdbtype.String`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/mmdbtype?tab=doc#String) that is the name of the department for an IP range).

 ```go
 	if err := writer.InsertFunc(sreNet, inserter.TopLevelMergeWith(sreData)); err != nil {
 		log.Fatal(err)
 	}
 ```

-That takes care of the SRE department.
-We repeat the process for the Development and Management departments, taking care to update the range itself, the list of environments, and the department name as we go.
+Now that we've got our data, we insert it into the MMDB tree using the [`inserter.TopLevelMergeWith`](https://pkg.go.dev/github.com/maxmind/mmdbwriter/inserter?tab=doc#TopLevelMergeWith) strategy, leaving us with an MMDB tree with the AcmeCorp SRE IPs in the 56.0.0.0/16 range, whose maps contain the new environment and department name keys in addition to whatever GeoLite2 Country data they returned previously.
+(Note that we carefully picked non-clashing, top-level keys; no key in the GeoLite2 Country data starts with `AcmeCorp.`)

+What happens if there is an IP for which no record exists?
+With the `inserter.TopLevelMergeWith` strategy, this IP will also happily take our new top-level keys as well.

 ```go
 	_, devNet, err := net.ParseCIDR("56.1.0.0/16")